cloudfoundry-attic/cf-abacus/lib/utils/lock/README.md

-lock
+abacus-lock
 ===

+Async lock with callback.

-A mini wrapper around the Node lock module that makes it a bit easier to use.
+Implemented as a mini wrapper around the lock module making it a bit easier to use with a more natural async with callback interface.

-Usage
----

-TODO document usage